 If you’re considering divorce, we’re here to answer your questions and help ensure you understand your rights and the legal process.
 We offer a free consultation so that you can proceed with confidence in our ability to represent your interests.

-At Barker Family Law, our attorneys offer free consultations on marriage and divorce questions.
+At Barker Family Law, our attorneys offer consultations on marriage and divorce questions.
 Call us at 843-640-0532 or contact us online.
 From our Mount Pleasant office, we represent clients in the courts of Charleston, Dorchester and Berkeley counties.

 In South Carolina, divorce will be granted if one or more of the following occurred: